flagbyte-art/flagbyte/README.md

 This project is entirely the result of my persistence and of an inexhaustible, restless curiosity about everything that escapes certainty and the definition of reality.
 It is the first experiment of this scale in my life.

-If you want to say something about the project or simply say "hi": [flagbyte.palestine@proton.me](mailto:flagbyte.palestine@proton.me)
+If you want to say something about the project or simply say "hi": [flagbyte.palestine@proton.me](mailto:flagbyte.palestine@proton.me) or DM in the Instgram page of the project